Turning Utah's rocks into liquid gold

 Soltysiak said Sierra Club members have an interest in seeing what goes on at Asphalt Ridge, and Sealock said he welcomes the scrutiny.

 "The conventional methods are not here.
-We respect the earth, water and air," he said.Comment on this story
+We respect the earth, water and air," he said.1 comment on this story

 At Asphalt Ridge, Clark said there is no ground water to contaminate.
 And in what is the nation's second driest state, company officials say it's important that their process does not require water.